Cycles of Sums of Integers: Period modulo powers of primes

-To generalize proposition \ref{prop:period_p^2} for any $n\in\NN$, we first need to prove a few lemmas.
+To generalize Proposition \ref{prop:period_p^2} for any $n\in\N$, we first need to prove a few lemmas.

-The \emph{p-adic valuation} of an integer $n$ is the largest power of $p$ that divides $n$.
+The \emph{p-adic valuation} of an integer $n$ is the exponent of the largest power of $p$ that divides $n$.
 It is denoted by $v_p(n)$.
 We write $s_p(n)$ the sum of the digits of $n$ when written in base $p$.
 If $p$ is a prime, \emph{Legendre's formula} \cite{Le} states that Note that $v_p(ab)=v_p(a)+v_p(b)$ and $v_p(a/b)=v_p(a)-v_p(b)$ for all integers $a,b$.

+The following Lemma generalizes the fact that $p$ divides $\binom{p^v}{n}$ for all $0<n<p^v$ but not for $n=0$ and $p^v$.
+We will use the cases $s=2$ and $3$ later in Proposition \ref{prop:base_case}.